TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-portal-ui-portal-blade-errors.md

     "subscriptionRequired": true,
     "resourceRequired": false,
-    "title": "Portal and UI/Portal page or blade errors", "fileAttachmentHint": "Please upload the network capture log (HAR file) or a file that may help diagnose the issue.", "formElements": [
+    "title": "Portal and UI/Portal page or blade errors", "fileAttachmentHint": "Please upload the browser network trace (HAR file) or a file that may help diagnose the issue.", "formElements": [
         {
             "id": "RBAC_role",